FreeSlave/halflife-featureful/documentation/content/docs/entity-guide/entities/env_energy_ball_trap.md

 # env_energy_ball_trap

-THe energy ball that plays a looped sound and gets alerted when player is nearby.
-If player stays close to it for a certain amount of time, the ball fires itself at the player, acting as a [controller's]({{< ref monster_alien_controller >}}) head ball projectile.
-After a while the ball repspawns at its original location.
+The energy ball that plays a looped sound and gets alerted when player is nearby.
+If player stays close to it for a certain amount of time, the ball fires itself at the player, acting as a [controller's head ball projectile]({{< ref controller_head_ball >}}).
+After a while the ball respawns at its original location.

 The entity was made for Field Intensity and backported to Featureful SDK.